 If you cycle, several local groups hit the roads and trails every week.
 Tyler State Park offers boating, fishing, camping, and 13 miles of trails around a 64-acre spring-fed lake.

 The Rose Rudman Recreational Trail cuts through the middle of town.
 It’s an oasis of trees and trails for joggers, cyclists, or couples planning a romantic stroll.
 The City of Tyler operates 26 parks and the area has several public and private golf courses.

 Tyler Arts and Culture

 Tyler mixes small-town friendliness with a cosmopolitan atmosphere.
 The R. Don Cowan Fine and Performing Arts Center has a regularly updated variety of Broadway shows, musicals, and plays.
 The East Texas Symphony Orchestra has been dazzling audiences at the Cowan Center since 1936.

 Liberty Hall was Tyler’s first movie theater.
 It was renovated and reopened in 2011 to host nationally known artists, local entertainers, and classic movies.
 The Tyler Museum of Art has both permanent and visiting collections.
 Visit the Tyler Civic Theater Center for live performances of thrillers, comedies, and classics.

 The Perryman Group’s most recent annual economic outlook conference forecasts healthy area growth over the next five years.
 Employment opportunities and income levels are expected to rise between now and 2022.

 If you’re considering Tyler Texas real estate, we’d be proud to show you around.
-In addition to single family homes, Tyler features a number of townhomes for sale and garden homes for sale.
-Call one of our Buyers Agents at 903-581-3900 to begin your home search today.
+In addition to single-family homes, Tyler features a number of garden homes for sale.
+Call one of our Buyers Agents at 903-962-0034 to begin your home search today.